zio/zio-config/docs/automatic-derivation-of-config-descriptor.md

 ---
-id: automatic-derivation-of-config-descriptor
+id: automatic-derivation-of-config
-title:  "Automatic Derivation of ConfigDescriptor"
+title:  "Automatic Derivation of Config"
 ---

 By bringing in `zio-config-magnolia` we  avoid all the boilerplate required to define the config.
-With a single import, `ConfigDescriptor` is automatically derived.
+With a single import, `Config` is automatically derived.

 Also, we will get to see the Hocon config for coproducts is devoid of any extra tagging to satisfy the library.
 This is much easier/intuitive unlike many existing implementations.

 Take a look at the magnolia examples in `zio-config`.
 One of them is provided here for quick access.

-Note:  `zio-config-shapeless` is an alternative to `zio-config-magnolia` to support scala 2.11 projects.
-It will be deprecated once we find users have moved on from scala 2.11.

-Also, there are a few differences when it comes to scala-3 for auto-matic derivation.
-Refer scala-3 section in this page for specific differences.
-Most of them, is an intentional reduction in the number of moving parts in the entire mechanism of auto-derivation, plus, a few subtle limitations.

 ### Example